Decalf: A Directed, Effectful Cost-Aware Logical Framework: Introduction

-The \calf{} type theory is therefore capable of expressing and verifying the usual cost bounds on these two sorting algorithms, as well as for other algorithms as described in the paper of \citet{niu-sterling-grodin-harper:2022}.
-But what about their purely behavioral (extensional) equivalence?
-Here the second key idea comes into play, the introduction of a \emph{phase distinction}, represented by a proposition (\ie a type with at most one element) expressing that the \emph{extensional phase} is in effect, written $\ExtOpn$.\footnote{The logic of \calf{} is \emph{intuitionistic}, so an indeterminate proposition need not be either true or false in a given scope.} When $\ExtOpn$ is true/inhabited, \eg by assumption in the context, then \emph{the step counting command is equal to the identity function}, and hence the two sorting algorithms are deemed \emph{extensionally equal}.
+Here the second key idea comes into play, the introduction of a \emph{phase distinction} between cost and behavior, which is a proposition $\ExtOpn$ representing a \emph{switch} that collapses all cost information when activated/assumed. \footnote{The logic of \calf{} is \emph{intuitionistic}, so an indeterminate proposition need not be either true or false in a given scope.}